USC-FORTIS/NLP-ADBench/README.md

 ## Run the code
 Run the following commands from the root directory of the project:
 ### BERT
-If you want to run a benchmark with data embedded using BERT, use this command:
+If you want to run a benchmark with data embedded using BERT's `bert-base-uncased` model, use this command:
 ````bash
 python [your_script_name].py bert
 ````

-### GPT
+### OpenAI
-If you want to run a benchmark with data embedded using GPT, use this command:
+If you want to run a benchmark with data embedded using OpenAI's `text-embedding-3-large` model, use this command:
 ````bash
 python [your_script_name].py gpt
 ````